comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 Since the query templates that are produced by the generator of SNB assume a centralized dataset, we also add a layer on top of these query templates that can transform the queries to correspond to the decentralized dataset.
 We provide 27 query templates that can be instantiated any number of times to simulate a query workload.
-We also provide a tool that can produce validation queries and results to measure the correctness of a system.
+We also provide a tool that can produce validation queries and results to measure the correctness and completeness of a system.
 Since we focus on read-only queries in this work, we do not consider the write queries of SNB.

 By default, SolidBench sets the scale factor of the SNB generator to 0.1,